siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/1150-how-to-create-a-mariadb-galera-cluster-on-almalinux.md

 url: create-mariadb-galera-cluster-almalinux
 draft: false
 tags:
   - AlmaLinux
   - galera cluster
   - mariadb
 categories:
   - Linux
   - Linux How-to
-type: docs
-prev: null
-next: null

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-toc: true
 keywords:
   - AlmaLinux
   - Galera Cluster
-excludeSearch: false
-sidebar:
-   open: true

 featured_image: /images/almalinux.webp
 ---
 **MariaDB Galera Cluster** is a powerful solution for achieving high availability, scalability, and fault tolerance in your database environment.
 By creating a Galera Cluster, you enable a multi-master replication setup where all nodes in the cluster can process both read and write requests.
 This eliminates the single point of failure and provides real-time synchronization across nodes.